 This is for Coughlin & Associates reimbursements only.
-For Vision Care, H.S.A. reimbursements through PAD, please contact the Health & Wellness office at 604-526-3434.
+For Vision Care, H.S.A. reimbursements through PAD, please contact the Health & Wellness office at 604-526-3434 or by email: info@plumbers.bc.ca

 To enroll in the Coughlin's PAD program: